Why Windstar Cruises are Beyond Ordinary

 If you prefer to dine inside you can choose either Amphora or Stella Bistro.
 There are never assigned seats or requirements to dine with other guests.
 You choose who you want to sit with and when.
 You can also leave your formal clothes at home.
-Windstar has a more casual dress code.
+Windstar cruise line has a more casual dress code.
 They only request no jeans, shorts or t-shirts in the restaurant and lounges in the evenings.

 A testament to Windstar’s culinary expertise is their partnership with the James Beard Foundation.
 Their themed cruises that feature James Beard Foundation chefs are a foodie’s dream.
 Guests enjoy chef demos, special beverage pairings, and market tours.

 Pro Tip: If you want to dine at either of the smaller more intimate restaurants like Candles or The Bistro, you will need to book reservations in advance.
 They both have limited seating.
 This is best done during embarkation in order to secure prime reservation times.

-The boat has multiple public spaces for guests to use.
+The Wind Surf has multiple public spaces for guests to use.
 Even on days at sea, you will find plenty of room to relax, play a game or find a cozy nook to read your favorite book.

 Unlike larger cruise ships, there is no jockeying for the best position or the need to save lounge chairs.
 There are plenty of them spread out on deck.
 On sunny days the chairs will be draped with sumptuous beach towels and on chilly days, they are replaced with cozy fleece blankets.

 The Windsurf has a small pool, two whirlpools, and a watersports platform.
 The beauty of a small luxury cruise is having a limited number of passengers on board, it also means you might occasionally find yourself in the hot tub all alone!